electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Electricity and Electrical Charge
+Electricity and Electric Charge

 The nominal impedance Z = 4, 8, and 16 ohms (loudspeakers) is often assumed as resistance R.